OpenCTI-Platform/docker/README.md

 ### OpenCTI - Workers and connectors

 OpenCTI workers and connectors are Python processes.
-If you want to limit the memory of the process we recommend to directly use Docker to do that.
+If you want to limit the memory of the process, we recommend to directly use Docker to do that.
 You can find more information in the [official Docker documentation](https://docs.docker.com/compose/compose-file/).

-> If you do not use Docker stack, think about `--compatibility` option.
+If you do not use Docker stack, think about --compatibility option.

 ### ElasticSearch

 ElasticSearch is also a JAVA process.
 In order to setup the JAVA memory allocation, you can use the environment variable `ES_JAVA_OPTS`.

-> The minimal recommended option today is `-Xms512M -Xmx512M`.
+The minimal recommended option today is -Xms8G -Xmx8G.

 You can find more information in the [official ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 ### Redis

 Redis has a very small footprint and only provides an option to limit the maximum amount of memory that can be used by the process.
 You can use the option `--maxmemory` to limit the usage.

 You can find more information in the [Redis docker hub](https://hub.docker.com/r/bitnami/redis/).